estuary/flow/site/docs/concepts/captures.md

     endpoint:
       # This endpoint uses a connector provided as a Docker image.
       connector:
-        # Docker image which implements the capture connector.
+        # Docker image that implements the capture connector.
         image: ghcr.io/estuary/source-s3:dev
-        # File which provides the connector's required configuration.
+        # File that provides the connector's required configuration.
         # Configuration may also be presented inline.
         config: path/to/connector-config.yaml